-News Current Events Mysterious Humming Sound Detected in the Dark Reaches of the Ocean By Bryan Nelson Writer SUNY Oswego University of Houston Bryan Nelson is a science writer and award-winning documentary filmmaker with over a decade of experience covering technology, astronomy, medicine, and more. our editorial process Twitter Twitter Bryan Nelson Updated February 12, 2021 What could be making the deep ocean hum?.
+News Current Events Mysterious Humming Sound Detected in the Dark Reaches of the Ocean By Bryan Nelson Writer SUNY Oswego University of Houston Bryan Nelson is a science writer and award-winning documentary filmmaker with over a decade of experience covering technology, astronomy, medicine, and more. our editorial process Twitter Twitter Bryan Nelson Published February 25, 2016 Updated February 11, 2021 07:28PM EST What could be making the deep ocean hum?.
 Pedro Fernandes [CC BY 2.0]/Flickr Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices The deep sea is a forbidding place, inhabited by strange and beautiful creatures that haunt its pitch-black waters.
 Now researchers have discovered an eerie new attribute of this little-known region: a subtle low humming sound that emanates from its depths every day around dawn and dusk.
 "It’s not that loud, it sounds like a buzzing or humming, and that goes on for an hour to two hours, depending on the day," Simone Baumann-Pickering, co-author of the study and an assistant research biologist at the University of California, in San Diego, said in a statement.
 The source of the hum remains a mystery.
 Researchers suspect that it may be coming from an organism, or perhaps many organisms chanting in unison, but no known marine creature could be matched to the noise.
 It might be coming from a species yet to be identified, or it might be evidence of a new capability of an already-known creature.
 Then again, it might be coming from a non-living source, too.
 There's one clue, however.
-The sound comes from the ocean's mesopelagic zone, a region between 660 to 3,300 feet below the surface that's too dark for photosynthesis to occur.
+The sound comes from the ocean's mesopelagic zone.
+While not the deepest ocean region it is between 660 to 3,300 feet below the surface.
+That's too dark for photosynthesis to occur.
 Since food is scarce there, many of the bizarre organisms that call this region home must migrate up and down the water column en masse on a daily basis to feed.
 These migrations typically happen at dawn and dusk, which coincides with the weird humming sound.
 Researchers have theorized that the hum might be serving as some sort of "dinner bell" for the scores of marine creatures, a signal that tells them when to rise up or down in depth depending on the time of day.
 Or perhaps the sound is just the wholesale noise of the migration itself, the cacophony of billions of creatures moving through the depths simultaneously.
 The daily migration of organisms that inhabit the mesopelagic zone is no small matter.
 The region is home to an unfathomable — and largely unstudied — number of sea creatures, which are estimated to weigh around 10 billion tons all combined.
 The planet's carbon cycle is likely tied in many fundamental ways to this global daily migration.
 That we're just now detecting this omnipresent ocean hum is proof that there's much for us to discover about this little-known but vitally important region.
 Though it's difficult to pick out from the background noise, you can hear the hum yourself in this release from American Geophysical Union (AGU).